youssinko/MERN-new-project/README.md

 connected to mongoDB and seeded data in the backend folder and created express routes in seedRoutes.js file

 ^^^ error with axios then it was fixed by clearing cache in browser.
 However, window alert keeps popping.

+created shipping address screen and store the info in the localstorage as long as user still logged in , also created steps components to show active steps from siging in to the place order